 The installation of the membrane sheet to primed surfaces shall be such that all joints are shingled to shed water by commencing from the lowest elevation of the buried structure’s top slab and progress towards the highest elevation.
 The membrane sheets shall be overlapped as required by the manufacturer.
 The Contractor shall seal with mastic any laps that were not thoroughly sealed.
 The membrane shall be smooth and free of wrinkles and there shall be no depressions in horizontal surfaces of the finished waterproofing.
 After placement, exposed edges of membrane sheets shall be sealed with a troweled bead of a manufacturer's recommended mastic, or two-part liquid membrane, or with sealing tape.

-The Contractor shall install protective geocomposite drainage sheet after application of the membrane sheet per the manufacturer’s instructions.

 Sealing bands at joints between precast segments shall be installed prior to the waterproofing system being applied.
 Where the waterproofing system and sealing band overlap, the installation shall be planned such that water will not be trapped or directed underneath the membrane or sealing band.